The Trouble with Jesus

 Jesus provides another recourse.
 Turn the other cheek, that is, the right cheek.
 To strike the right cheek with a fist would elevate that person’s status.
 Your aggressor would be forced to acknowledge your dignity as a human being.
 Societal status would be upended for those who sat on the lower rungs.
 In other words, in a non-violent manner you have turned the tables on your enemy.

 Same thing if someone demands your coat; give them your shirt too.
 Jewish law stated you had to return the coat by sundown because for many that was the only blanket or bed they had.
 Yet, the law also forbid nakedness, and any who caused another to be naked carried the fault.
 For a society who only wore two garments, taking both would shame the offender.
-Again, Jesus delivers a hack which upset the oppressors of the time.
+Again, Jesus delivered a nonviolent hack which upset the oppressors of the time.

 Golden Rule

-So, these specific directives are centered in the customs and the oppressions of the day.
+Therefore, these specific directives are centered in the customs and the oppressions of the day.
 For all of it though, it boils down to, “Do unto others as you would have it done to you.”
 It doesn’t mean passively accepting what’s laid on you that’s abusive, nor does it advocate detrimentally harming others.
 Instead, seek the good welfare of all involved, your enemy and yourself.
 Should they not return the favor and love, know that God sees the good work you do by showing the world there’s another way.

 Judgement vs. Forgiveness

-Yeah, these are tough, but again mostly because there’s a misunderstood perspective about the meaning.
+Yeah, these are tough, but again mostly because there’s a misunderstood perspective about their meaning.
 Judgement is not criticism or intolerance of any or all lifestyles.
 Jesus never knocked down the moral law either.
 Instead, use the premise of the Golden Rule; treat others as you’d want to be treated.
 Don’t judge.
 That is, don’t look for the worst in others, directed again toward your enemies, or judge them by what you assume their motives are.
 Put yourself in their shoes.
 To act otherwise is to invite the same kind of censure upon yourself.

 With that outlook, learn to forgive.
 Don’t interpret this as letting someone off the hook, not taking responsibility for actions or avoiding consequences.
 Rather, with the generous capacity that comes from the mercy of God, forgiveness releases the soul from the need to retaliate or be consumed with hatred and revenge.
 The freedom forgiveness brings thus delivers mercy to both the forgiven and the forgiver.